ang-zeyu/infisearch/docs/src/indexer/indexing.md

 1. It traverses the document depth-first, in the order text naturally appears.

-2. At each element, it checks if any selectors under `selectors.selector` is satisfied.
-If so, all descendants (elements, text) of that element are indexed under the new specified `field_name`, if any.
+2. At each element, it checks if any selectors specified as keys under `HtmlLoader.selectors` is satisfied.
+If so, all descendants (elements, text) of that element are indexed under the newly specified `field_name`, if any.

    - This process repeats as the document is traversed — if a descendant matched another different selector, the field mapping is overwritten for that descendant and its descendants.

    - The `attr_map` option allows indexing attributes of specific elements under fields as well.

+   - All selectors are matched in arbitrary order by default.
+To **specify an order**, add the `priority: n` key to your selector definition, where `n` is any integer.

 To **exclude elements** from indexing, you can use the `exclude_selectors` option, or add the in-built `data-morsels-ignore` attribute to your HTML.

 If needed, you can also index **HTML fragments** that are incomplete documents.
 To match the entire fragment, use the `body` selector.

+Lastly, if you need to remove a default selector, simply replace its definition with `null`.
+For example, `"h2,h3,h4,h5,h6": null`.

 #### JSON Files: **`loaders.JsonLoader`**